saviorand/lightbug_http/README.md

    Alternatively, start the project in Github Codespaces for quick setup:

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/saviorand/lightbug_http)
-2. Add your handler in `main.mojo` by passing a struct that satisfies the following trait:
+2. Add your handler in `lightbug.🔥` by passing a struct that satisfies the following trait:
    ```mojo
    trait HTTPService:
     fn func(self, req: HTTPRequest) raises -> HTTPResponse: